Wondering how to get fit on a budget, and if it is even possible?

 Jumping rope:

 Along with burning a lot of calories, this form of exercise provides resistance and improves coordination.
-To get the most from your sessions, be sure to buy the right length rope for your height.

 People from 4′ tall to 4′ 9″ should buy a rope that is 7 feet long.
 Those from 4′ 10″ to 5′ 3″ will do best with an 8-foot jump rope.

-If you are between 5′ 4″ and 5′ 10″ you will need a 9-foot rope.
+If you are between 5′ 4″ and 5′ 10″, you will need a 9-foot rope.
 People from 5′ 11″ to 6′ 5″ should look for a 10-foot rope, and those taller than 6′ 6″ should buy an 11-foot rope.

-You can skip outdoors, or indoors if you have some free space.
+You can skip outdoors or indoors if you have some free space.
 Along with comfortable clothes, you will need a pair of sports shoes.

 Fitness DVDs:

 You can work out at any time of the day or night at your own pace, in the comfort of your home.
-And with so many types of workout available, you can alternate between a dance workout, Zumba, yoga, or anything else that suits you.

 My current favorite at-home workout is Body FX Figure 8 Basic, which you can read about here.